 But many people equate any use of the phone with cold calling and this is where problems arise.
 The telephone is an essential sales tool, and unlike cold calls, it’s not going away anytime soon.#ColdCalling is not the same as using the phone as a sales tool. #SocialSelling can help warm up your calls by building trust with prospects before you reach out by phone. @stanrobinson #DigitalSelling #SellingWithSocialClick To Tweet

-3. Social selling means you can close sales with social media.
 This is an unfortunate result of a generic term like social selling, which implies that social media can be used equally well throughout the sales process.
-Social media is very effective for raising visibility, branding, finding and engaging with prospects, establishing thought leadership and watching your industry and competitors.
+Social media is very effective for raising visibility, branding, finding and engaging with prospects, establishing thought leadership, and watching your industry and competitors.

 Social media has provided sales professionals with powerful channels for increasing their sales productivity when used correctly and in the right place in the sales process.
 It does not replace traditional tools such as phone calls, email and face-to-face meetings, but is an additional set of tools helping to improve sales productivity.